TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/spi_controller_repeated_fifo_dma_interrupts/README.md

 Ensure that the SPI Peripheral example is running **before** starting the SPI Controller example.
 Once the example is started, the SPI Controller will automatically start to transmit data every 1s.
 The transmitted data packet is {'M', 'S', 'P', 'x'}, where 'x' starts at '0' and will increment with each new transfer.
-LED0 will toggle every time a new transmission starts.
+LED0 and USER_TEST pin will toggle every time a new transmission starts.

 An optional SW breakpoint can be uncommented in the application to check the results of the received data.
 If this example is used with the spi_peripheral_repeated_multibyte_fifo_dma_interruptsexample, the expected data that will be received in gRxPacket is {'x', 0x2, 0x3, 0x4}, where 'x' starts at 0x0 and should increment every time the Peripheral example sends a new data packet.